What Is an Ultrasound?

 What Are the Advantages Of An Ultrasound?

-Some of the advantages of Ultrasound is it does not use x-rays, the images are real time, that can show the internal organs, as well as, movement of these organs.
-Blood flow can be measured as to its volume and speed.
-Ultrasounds are non-invasive and require no radiation.
+Ultrasounds do not use X-Ray radiation, images are in real-time, showing the internal organs as well as the movement of those organs.
+Blood flow can be measured in both volume and speed.
+Most notable, are that Ultrasounds are non-invasive and require no radiation.

 Preparation for Ultrasound

 The preparation for an ultrasound varies for the part to be examined.
 Preparation instructions will be given when the exam is scheduled.
 Comfortable clothing is recommended, and as always please bring your orders, insurance card, and identification.

 For an Abdominal, Liver, GB, or Pancreas ultrasound please fast for 6 hours after a light meal.